-When to book flights for spring break and summer travel
+When to book flights for summer travel

-Even though 2023 just started, now is the time to start booking your flights for both spring break and summer travel if you haven't already done so.
-Finding flight deals over popular travel dates requires planning five to six months in advance.
+Now is the time to book your flights for summer travel if you haven't already done so.
+Finding international flight deals or deals during popular summer travel dates requires planning five to six months in advance.